Elevating Truck Access Platform

 A petrochemical manufacturing company located in Louisiana needed to replace an existing fall prevention system to improve safety and throughput at a tanker truck loading station.

-The problem: The potential downtime required for installation jeopardized their contractual agreements with customers.
+The potential downtime required for installation jeopardized their contractual agreements with customers

 The tanker truck loading station had a high duty cycle and was used almost daily, so the client could not afford to be down any longer than absolutely necessary.